Michael Chugg: Philanthropy and other activities

+In August 2023, Gordi was appointed as one of eight members of the newly-formed Music Australia Council, a division of Creative Australia (formerly Australia Council for the Arts).

 Personal life

 In 1970, Chugg married Liselotte "Lilo" Reisner, from a German immigrant family.
 Chugg's first child was born in 1977.
 Chugg and Liselotte divorced in 1983.

 In 1987, he married Lisa Slattery and in 1988 his daughter was born.
 His second son was born in 1991.
 In 1993 Michael divorced Lisa.
 In 2002 while visiting the US, Chugg had a heart attack.

 As of March 2008, his partner was Chutimon Yensai, whom he met in Thailand.
 Chugg was a chain-smoker and was noted for uttering profanities in on-stage rants, including yelling at incoming patrons with "hey, you in the black t-shirt, stop fucking running!"
 In 2010 he co-authored his autobiography, Hey, You in the Black T-Shirt: The Real Story of Touring the World's Biggest Acts, with journalist, Iain Shedden.

 In March 2014, on the 50th anniversary of his start as a promoter, Denis Handlin (CEO of Sony Music Australia) opined "Chuggy is noisy, wild, cantankerous, the oldest teenager I know and very often a nightmare to deal with.
 But somehow we all love him because he lives and sweats the business with 100 per cent persistence and passion".